Waynesburg, Pennsylvania: Prisons

 The SCI-Greene prison, operated by the Pennsylvania Department of Corrections, is located in Franklin Township, near Waynesburg.

 A state prison site was located in Morgan Township, near Waynesburg; originally it was a juvenile prison operated by the Pennsylvania Department of Public Welfare.
 This became the PADOC State Correctional Institution – Waynesburg, an adult prison, in 1984.
 It closed in 2003, and the land was sold to Basalt Trap Rock Co.

 Education

 Its school district is Central Greene School District.

 The Eva K. Bowlby Public Library is on Bowlby Street (originally named North Richill Street), in the former Bowlby family home.
 It was bequeathed by Mrs Bowlby, a prominent local citizen who died in 1957, to serve as a children's library.

+The borough is also home to Waynesburg University.